 - I don’t consider the distortion either good or bad, but it’s definitely very present.
 You can correct for it to some extent, if you wish, in Lightroom or DXO PhotoLab.
 And the distortion can also be put to creative use.
-But it also means that you’re probably not going to want to have it as your only lens on hand–it’s not a one-size-fits-all walking around lens.
+But it also means that you’re probably not going to want to have it as your only lens on hand–it’s not a one-size-fits-all walking-around lens.

 - The lens cap is especially important to protect the lens from scratches because of the way the front element of glass protrudes out.
-It’s not the usual snap-on lens cap that come with most standard Nikon lenses.
+It’s not the usual snap-on lens cap that comes with most standard Nikon lenses.
 It’s a slip-on cover that cups over the front of the lens.
 It can also pretty easily slide off in a camera bag.
 I’ve put a bit of gaffer tape on the inside rim of mine to add a little more grip so that it doesn’t accidentally come off quite so easily.
 You can get spares, but they’re ridiculously overpriced for a small piece of plastic.

 - If you’re used to G lenses that don’t include an aperture ring, it’s worth being aware that putting a D-series lens on one of the current Nikon cameras requires a small setting to enable the camera to control the lens’s aperture.
-If you attach your D-series lens to the camera body and end up with a blinking FEE on your camera’s display, the rather cryptic looking message translates to f/error and is trying to tell you that there’s a communication breakdown between the camera and the lens about the aperture setting.
+If you attach your D-series lens to the camera body and end up with a blinking FEE on your camera’s display, the rather cryptic-looking message translates to f/error and is trying to tell you that there’s a communication breakdown between the camera and the lens about the aperture setting.
 The most common culprit is the aperture ring becoming unlocked.
 Turn your camera off.
-Rotate the ring to f/22 and then slide down the small lock that’s directly above the 2.8 marking.
+Rotate the ring to f/22 and then slide down the small lock that’s directly above the 2.8 markings.
 That locks it in place.
-When you turn your camera on, hopefully the blinking FEE message should have disappeared and be replaced with the usual aperture setting information.
+When you turn your camera on, hopefully, the blinking FEE message should have disappeared and be replaced with the usual aperture setting information.

-- I sometimes use this for capturing fun family moments, but in general it’s not a great lens for shooting photos of people.
+- I sometimes use this for capturing fun family moments, but in general, it’s not a great lens for shooting photos of people.
 The distortion does all sorts of wacky things to how people look depending on where they are in the frame, from stretched legs to squashed faces.
 If that’s what you’re going for, great.
 But if people are going to be in the frame, the safest place for them is closer to the center of the frame.